List of Corydoras species

 This is an alphabetically ordered list of Corydoras species.
+It includes those species subsequently re-allocated to other genera, such as Gastrodermus, Osteogaster, Brochis, and Hoplisoma.
+These genera were resurrected following a phylogenomic analysis in 2024.

 Each entry includes: binomial scientific name, describer and year of publication.

 Some entries are indicated with existing (common name) and synonyms.

 Species

-There are currently 161 recognized species in this genus:
+There have been more than 200 species recognized in this genus: